fiskaltrust/interface-doc/doc/general/reference-tables/reference-tables.md

 The value `0xXXXX000000000000` indicates that the fiskaltrust.Middleware is available without reporting problems or notifications - it’s a kind of a "ready" state.
 The XXXX contains the country specific code for which the service has been configured.
 The country specific code, is made of the country’s code value following the ISO-3166-1-ALPHA-2 standard, converted from ASCII into hex.

 The table below describes supported statuses for the ftState field.
-Those codes can be combined by using the logic operator `OR`<span id="t-service-status-ftstate-22">.</span>
+Those codes can be combined by using the logic operator `OR`.

 | **Value**            | **Description**                                                                                     | **Middleware Version** |
 |----------------------|-----------------------------------------------------------------------------------------------------|------------------------|